 Students are encouraged to work conscientiously and to the best of their ability and this, combined with the dedication of our teaching staff, ensures that the girls gain exceptional results which allow them to aim high in their future education and career choices.
 The Abbey is often in the company of schools, both from the maintained and independent sectors, who are far more selective and this highlights the added value of an Abbey education.
 This is backed up by statistical evidence which shows that the girls who join at Year 7 go on to achieve grades well above what was predicted in tests at age 11.

 Last year saw outstanding results at The Abbey.
-Students studying for the IB at The Abbey scored an average of 39 points.
+Students studying for the IB at The Abbey scored an average of 40 points.
 The world average is 29 points.
-Two girls achieved the full 45 points and almost half of the cohort who took the IB gained 40 points.
+One girl achieved the full 45 points and almost half of the cohort who took the IB gained 40 points.
 A typical Oxbridge offer to IB students is 38 or more points, with 6s and 7s in the Higher Level subjects.

 All of the Sixth Formers at The Abbey gained places at their first choice university, many of them Russell Group universities.
 Two Sixth Formers accepted places at overseas universities.